-The Governing Board president and the Chancellor provide an orientation for the student trustee.
-The student trustee meets individually with the Chancellor to review the student trustee information packet, and discusses the role of the Governing Board, the responsibilities of the student trustee, and the operation of the District.
-The Rules and Regulations of the Governing Board ("Student Representation" section, Nos.
-9-15) stipulate the role and responsibilities of the student trustee.
+The Governing Board President and the chancellor provide an orientation for the student trustee.
+The student trustee meets individually with the chancellor to review the student trustee information packet, in addition to discussing the role of the Governing Board, the responsibilities of the student trustee, and the operation of the District.
+The Rules and Regulations of the Governing Board, Student Representation, Nos.
+9-15, stipulate the role and responsibilities of the student trustee.
 S/He also participates in all Governing Board training activities and participates at the regional and state level in professional development activities that improve performance.

-Development of its members is a high priority for the Governing Board.
-Members of the Governing Board participate in a variety of professional development activities to improve their performance and use mechanisms - such as study sessions, retreats, and special meetings - to increase their knowledge and awareness of issues that have an impact on their decision-making.
+Governing Board member development is a high priority for the Governing Board.
+Governing Board members participate in a variety of professional development activities to improve their performance and use mechanisms (study sessions, retreats, and special meetings) to increase their knowledge and awareness of issues that have an impact on their decision-making.
 The Governing Board has a long-standing, effective, and flexible orientation program for new members.

-CCCCD Board Meeting-Study Session Agenda-24Apr2019_Budget CCCCD Board Meeting-Study Session Agenda-13Nov2019_Strategic Directions CCCCD Board Meeting Agenda Planning Calendar 2019-2020 CCCCD Board Retreat Minutes-September 2019 CCCCD Board Retreat Minutes-September 2019 Accreditation CCCCD Board Special Meeting Minutes-26Nov2018 CCCCD Board Policy 1021 CCCCD Board Policy 1021 CCCCD Board Special Meeting Agenda-18Oct2016_Prov Appts CCCCD Board Special Meeting Agenda-18Oct2016_Prov Appts CCCCD Board Policy 1008 Email-PKaya Board Student Trustee Orientation Packet-11Jun2019 CCCCD Board Student Trustee Orientation_11Jun2019 CCCCD Governing Board Rules & Regulations IV.C.10.
+CCCCD Board Meeting-Study Session Agenda-24Apr2019\Budget CCCCD Board Meeting-Study Session Agenda-13Nov2019\Strategic Directions CCCCD Board Meeting Agenda Planning Calendar 2019-2020 CCCCD Board Retreat Minutes-September 2019 CCCCD Board Retreat Minutes-September 2019\Accreditation CCCCD Board Special Meeting Minutes-26Nov2018 CCCCD Board Policy 1021 CCCCD Board Policy 1021 CCCCD Board Special Meeting Agenda-18Oct2016\Prov Appts CCCCD Board Special Meeting Agenda-18Oct2016\Prov Appts CCCCD Board Policy 1008 Email-PKaya Board Student Trustee Orientation Packet-11Jun2019 CCCCD Board Student Trustee Orientation\11Jun2019 CCCCD Governing Board Rules & Regulations IV.C.10.
 Board policies and/or bylaws clearly establish a process for board evaluation.
 The evaluation assesses the board's effectiveness in promoting and sustaining academic quality and institutional effectiveness.
 The governing board regularly evaluates its practices and performance, including full participation in board training, and makes public the results.
 The results are used to improve board performance, academic quality, and institutional effectiveness.

-The Governing Board's Code of Ethics (Board Policy 1010) indicates that the "Governing Board is committed to regularly assessing its own ethical behavior and Board effectiveness in order to identify its strengths and areas in which it may improve."
-In April and May 2013, the Governing Board revised its evaluation policy and procedure to include not only a self-evaluation, but also input from others who interact with the Board on a regular basis.
+The Governing Board's Code of Ethics Board Policy 1010 indicates, "The Governing Board is committed to regularly assessing its own ethical behavior and Board effectiveness in order to identify its strengths and areas in which it may improve".
+In April and May 2013, the Governing Board revised its evaluation policy and procedure to include not only a self-evaluation but also input from others who interact with the Board on a regular basis.